siesta-project/web-portal/events/SIESTA_School-2023/MN4.md

 __TBD:__ `/gpfs/projects/nct00/nct00003/TUTORIALS/` __:TBD__
 that contains all the files you will need for said practical.
-At the start of every tutorial, please copy the required files from that shared directory to your home __TBD:__
+At the start of every tutorial, please copy the required files from that shared directory to your scratch folder __TBD:__

+    cd /gpfs/scratch/nct01/USERNAME
-    cp -r /gpfs/projects/nct00/nct00003/TUTORIALS/day1 $HOME/
+    cp -r /gpfs/projects/nct00/nct00003/TUTORIALS/day1 .

 __:TBD__ Please do NOT copy these files before the start of the practical, in case they are updated shortly before the practical starts.

-We encourage you to run the tutorials in the scratch folder, since home space is limited:
+Note: We will be running everything in the scratch folder, since disk space is limited in $HOME.

-    cd /gpfs/scratch/nct01/USERNAME

 ## Backing up files